-It seems that with Paul, as with Jesus, there is no more set structure, form, language, and requests that must be used in prayer, than there are structure, form, language, and topics that must be used in any other conversation.
-For example, in the past, I have counseled people to use the acronym ACTS for their prayers: Adoration, Confession, Thanksgiving, Supplication.
+It seems that with Paul, as with Jesus, there is no set structure, form, language, or requests that must be used in prayer.
+Just as there is no set structure, form, language, and topics that must be used in any other conversation, Paul simply talked to God the way he talked to anyone else.

-Paul gives us a glimpse into His prayer life here where prayer is like having a conversation with God.
+Paul gives us a glimpse into his prayer life here where prayer is like having a conversation with God.
 Just as conversations with people get dull and boring if we talk about the same things all the time and always in the same order, so also conversation with God can get dull and boring if we always come to Him with the same prayers, the same items, the same requests, always in the same order.

 This will make it real, meaningful, and lively.
 Sometimes the conversations are short; sometimes they are long.
 Sometimes they are heated with debate and disagreement; sometimes they are full of praise and love.
 Sometimes more can be said simply by remaining silent.